MattiNieminen/dots/README.md

 # Dots

-Dotfiles and instructions for setting up Ubuntu for development.
+Dotfiles and instructions for setting up Ubuntu as I like it.
 The core idea is to install only the necessary stuff to host, and put everything else inside Docker.